 A pre-industrial climate benchmark generally indicates before the Industrial Revolution – but that still leaves a very wide field.

-The Paris climate agreement aims to keep restrict global warming to within 2℃ above 'pre-industrial levels'.
+The Paris climate agreement aims to keep global warming to within 2℃ above 'pre-industrial levels'.
 But what does that mean, exactly?

 Fortunately, it’s not quite so gloomy.

 Economic forces – alongside a moral imperative – are driving cities, states and companies to make changes to forestall climate change, regardless of the whims of the White House.

 The 2014 People’s Climate March in New York City.

 Messaging for the April 29 People's Climate March is stressing collective resistance against President Trump.
 This theme may appeal to activists, but is unlikely to grow the movement.

 After decades of sustainability initiatives, key environmental indicators keep getting worse.

 Why, after decades of international agreements, are we still damaging the environment?
 New research, looking at dozens of unsuccessful policies, has uncovered the basic elements of failure.